-If a community application for a system extension is close to break-even with respect to the financial cost test, the Commission expects the utility to be prepared to justify the extension with a preliminary comparative analysis of all feasible alternatives for meeting the community's energy service needs.
-This analysis would include recognition of significant social or environmental impacts associated with each alternative.
-The utility can either file this information voluntarily with its annual statement or expect to file it as part of a CPCN application, should a CPCN be required for the project.
+The Commission determines that if a community application for a system extension is close to break-even with respect to the financial cost test, the utility should then assist with a preliminary comparative analysis of all feasible alternatives for meeting the community's energy service needs.
+Such analysis should include recognition of significant social or environmental impacts associated with each alternative.
+As indicated in previous sections, where the utility can demonstrate that the administration costs exceed the benefits of determining and including certain cost elements, it may exclude them.

-7.2 Right-of-way Uncertainties
+8.3 Right-of-way Uncertainties